18020132/dao-duc-tung.github.io/src/pages/advanced-skills/machine-learning-systems-design/research-vs-production/index.md

 ![research][research]

-The first ML project that I did happen in 2017.
+My first ML project was in 2017.
 Most of the time, I was just reading papers and trying to understand every single line of it.

-In 2019, I tried to deploy a computer vision model to a website.
+In 2019, I tried to deploy a computer vision model to a web-based application.
 I realized that the model was too big and the time from receiving a query to returning the result was few decades.
 I mean few seconds.

 Besides that problem, there're lots of other problems that I still feel very tough to solve in 2021.
 Below are five major problems that show the differences between ML systems in research and in production.